It's great to hear you're interested in our programs. Here’s what to do next:

 Once an applicant has been accepted, they will receive additional pre-program information, including gear list and further information about the program.

 The full program balance is due 60 days prior to departure.
-Applications submitted within 60 days of departure will have the full payment due within 14 days.
+Applications submitted within 60 days of departure will have the full payment due immediately.
 The deadline for submitting an application is 3 weeks prior to program departure.

 Pacific Discovery reserves the right to decline applicants who are deemed not to be a good fit for the program.
 We do our best to accommodate all students, however we do have to balance our program goals for the majority of the group vs applicants who may require more support from the program instructors.
 Pacific Discovery believes in making its experiential programs as accessible as possible and does not discriminate by gender, ethnicity, nationality, religion, sexuality, or ability.
 We refer all applicants to our Essential Eligibility Criteria prior to applying.